openvinotoolkit/openvino/src/frontends/pytorch/README.md

 OpenVINO PyTorch Frontend supports extensions.
 To add an extension, use `ov::frontend::pytorch::Frontend::add_extension()` API.
-The next extension types are supported:
+The following extension types are supported:

-* `ov::frontend::tensorflow::ConversionExtension` or `ov::frontend::ConversionExtension` - add new Loader into the conversion pipeline
+* `ov::frontend::tensorflow::ConversionExtension` or `ov::frontend::ConversionExtension` - add a new Loader into the conversion pipeline.
-* `ov::TelemetryExtension` - enable telemetry for the frontend
+* `ov::TelemetryExtension` - enable telemetry for the frontend.
-* `ov::BaseOpExtension` - enable support of a custom operation
+* `ov::BaseOpExtension` - enable support for a custom operation.
-* `ov::detail::SOExtension` - allow to support `ov::BaseOpExtension` extensions loaded from the external library.
+* `ov::detail::SOExtension` - allow support for `ov::BaseOpExtension` extensions loaded from an external library.

-## How to implement support of a new PyTorch operation
+## How to Implement Support for a New PyTorch Operation

-PyTorch conversion into the OpenVINO opset operations consists of 2 stages:
+PyTorch conversion into the OpenVINO opset operations consists of two stages:
-1. Converting of pytorch operations to OpenVINO opset using [translators](./src/op/) which directly transforms PyTorch operation into a sub-graph of OpenVINO opset.
-This is 1->N conversion.
+1. Conversion of PyTorch operations to OpenVINO opset using [translators](./src/op/), which directly transforms a PyTorch operation into a sub-graph of the OpenVINO opset.
+This is a 1->N conversion.
-2. [Internal Transformations](./src/transforms), which transform sub-graph of operations into sub-graph of OpenVINO opset.
-This is N->N conversion.
+2. [Internal Transformations](./src/transforms) that transform a sub-graph of operations into a sub-graph of the OpenVINO opset.
+This is an N->N conversion.

-### Operation translation
+### Operation Translation

 Most PyTorch operations can be converted by a single `translator`.
-The dictionary of `translators` is placed in the [op_table.cpp](./src/op_table.cpp) file and each translator is located in [op](../tensorflow_common/src/op/)
+The dictionary of `translators` is placed in the [op_table.cpp](./src/op_table.cpp) file and each translator is located in the [op](../tensorflow_common/src/op/)
 directory:

 https://github.com/openvinotoolkit/openvino/blob/491454103ea2f29b242587c6084c19868a879a82/src/frontends/pytorch/src/op_table.cpp#L222-L227

 The main rules for translator implementation:
-1. Support dynamic shapes and ranks, undefined types, including for the future support of new types, such as strings and complex numbers.
+1. Support dynamic shapes and ranks, undefined types, including future support of new types, such as strings and complex numbers.
-2. Try to save the same algorithmic complexity of the decomposition.
-Less the number of operations is usually the better.
+2. Try to maintain the same algorithmic complexity of the decomposition.
+Fewer operations are usually better.
 3. Use the latest OpenVINO opset version for the translation.
-4. Use helpers routines for operation check and construction of a graph from `utils.hpp`.
+4. Use helper routines for operation checks and graph construction from `utils.hpp`.
-5. Call `NodeContext::mark_mode()` for each node created.
+5. Call `NodeContext::mark_mode()` for each created node.

-#### Inplace and mutable operations
+#### Inplace and Mutable Operations

-Some PyTorch operations modify input tensor rather then output.
-For example `aten::add` writes result of addition to output, but `aten::add_` writes result to its first input.
-To correctly convert such operation:
+Some PyTorch operations modify the input tensor rather than the output.
+For example, `aten::add` writes the result of addition to the output, but `aten::add_` writes the result to its first input.
+To correctly convert such an operation:
-* Make sure output tensor produced by translation have same type and shape as initial input.
+* Ensure that the output tensor produced by the translation has the same type and shape as the initial input.
-* Call `NodeContext::mutate_input()` to change input tensor with new value.
+* Call `NodeContext::mutate_input()` to change the input tensor with the new value.

-#### PtFrameworkNode primitive
+#### PtFrameworkNode Primitive

-`PtFrameworkNode` is used to represent unconverted operation from original model.
-You can use `FrontEnd::convert_partially()` instead of `Frontend::convert()` to get `ov::Model` containing unconverted operations.
+`PtFrameworkNode` is used to represent unconverted operation from the original model.
+You can use `FrontEnd::convert_partially()` instead of `Frontend::convert()` to get an `ov::Model` containing unconverted operations.

-#### Operations accepting strings
+#### Operations Accepting Strings

 At the moment strings are not supported by OpenVINO core.
 Note that in models strings are usually constants, so you can extract them as `std::string` directly